mpgilbertusa/Responsive-Starter-Kit-Pro/README.md

 Sample HTML files are included to demonstrate possible layouts: style guide/sampler, left sidebar, right sidebar, three columns, full width, sample form, and audio/video transcript.
 There's a basic *theme.css* file in the *assets/style* directory.
 Feel free to edit, or even delete, this file as needed.
 It's been included for demonstration purposes only.
 It's not intended to influence visual and/or user experience design preferences.

+## Demo ##

+Take a look at the <a href="http://mpgilbertusa.github.io/Responsive-Starter-Kit-Pro/">sample layout pages</a> to see how everything works.

 ## General ##

 * **Responsive** layout with a fluid/elastic grid, not *adaptive* with multiple fixed-width breakpoints